-Follow the Tips Below
+Follow the Steps Below

-- Sign in to Twitch
+- Create and sign in to your Twitch account

-- Choose streaming software
+- Choose and install streaming software (OBS, Streamlabs, XSplit…)

-- Add sources to streaming software
+- Paste the stream key to the streaming software

 Tips & Tricks on How to Stream on Twitch